MichaelSchneeberger/safe-gen/README.md

 ## Basic Example

-The example below demonstrates how to consume the first element of a *SafeGen* using the `next` function, and then iterate over the remaining elements safely.
+The example below demonstrates how to consume the first element of a *SafeGen* using the `safegen::next` function, and then iterate over the remaining elements safely.

 ``` cpp